balu83vs/MyPortfolio/README.md

         come up with and describe an adaptive algorithm for the operation of traffic lights to optimize the overall capacity of the intersection depending on the situation at the intersection.

 <b>7_Reestr_Creator</b> - a software tool for converting a raw data file-upload from a banking program into a structured and date-sorted registry document.
     The software product was developed and implemented in the accounting department of a large carrier in St. Petersburg.

+<b>8_SalaryAgregateBot</b> - a telegram bot with a built-in algorithm for aggregating statistical data on the salaries of company employees by time intervals.
+	Input data:
+	- Date and time of aggregation start in ISO format (hereinafter dt_from)
+	- Date and time of end of aggregation in ISO format (hereinafter referred to as dt_upto)
+	- Aggregation type (hereinafter group_type) (hour, day, week, month).

+	Result:
+	- Aggregated data array (hereinafter referred to as dataset)
+	- Labels for the values ​​of the aggregated data array in ISO format (hereinafter referred to as labels).

 <b>StepikTasks</b> - the most interesting tasks.
     This section contains the most interesting tasks with an asterisk on the Stepik training platform.